DNnate/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

 [7.9](#7.9) Understand and participate in change management processes (OSG-9 Chpt 16)
 - **Change management**: formal process an org uses to transition from the current state to a future state; typically includes mechanisms to request, evaluate, approve, implement, verify, and learn the change; ensures that the costs and benefits of changes are analyzed and changes are made in a controlled manner to reduce risks
     - Change management processes allow various IT experts to review proposed changes for unintended consequences before implementing
+    - 💥**Request For Change (RFC)**: documentation of a proposed change in support of change management activities.
+Each change should be the result of a reviewed and approved request for change (RFC).
+These RFCs may be approved by the change advisory board (CAB).
     - Change management aims to ensure that any change does not result in unintended outages or reduce security.
     - 💢The request control process provides an organized framework within which users can request modifications, managers can conduct cost/benefit analyses, and developers can prioritize tasks.
     - 💢Change control provides an organized framework within which multiple developers can create and test solutions prior to rolling them out into a production environment.